eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

     //this method is not triggered in UI thread override fun update(event: ReaderEvent) {
         if(event.eventType == ReaderEvent.EventType.CARD_INSERTED){
-            //We'll select PO when Smartcard is presented in field
+            //We'll select PO when SmartCard is presented in field
             //Method handlePo is described below
             handlePo()
         }